last update:

 To England

-The ship remained overnight at anchor in the port of Vlissingen, waiting to see if the weather would stay stable.
+The ship stayed overnight at anchor in the port of Vlissingen, waiting to see if the weather remained stable.
 The next morning, the crew set sail with a favourable wind coming from the east.
-Because of bad weather, no ships had left for England, France, Scotland or Ireland in the past four weeks.
+Due to bad weather, no ships had departed for England, France, Scotland or Ireland in the past four weeks.
 On that day, about sixty vessels left the harbour.

 When the ship passed Sluis on the coast of Flanders, five miles out at sea, the wind changed direction and began blowing from the west.
 All other vessels that had left Vlissingen turned back.
 But not the ship with our traveller on board and one other privateer.
 According to Kiechel, the two remaining privateers did not care how much time they spent at sea or where they were headed.